Freedom of the press

 Freedom of the press or freedom of the media is the fundamental principle that communication and expression through various media, including printed and electronic media, especially published materials, should be considered a right to be exercised freely.
 Such freedom implies no or minimal censorship or prior restraint from government, and is often protected by laws or a provision in a constitution.
 The concept of freedom of speech is often covered by the same laws as freedom of the press, thereby giving equal treatment to spoken and published expression; many countries also protect scientific freedom.

 Government restrictions on freedom of the press may include classified information, state secrets, punishment for libel, punishment for violation of copyright, privacy, or judicial orders.
 Where freedom of the press is lacking, governments may require pre-publication approval, or punish distribution of documents critical of the government or certain political perspectives.
 Jurisdictions with high levels of transparency are subject to "sunshine laws" or freedom of information legislation that allow citizens broad access to government-held information.

-Freedom of the press was formally established in Great Britain with the lapse of the Licensing Act in 1695.
-Sweden was the first country in the world to adopt freedom of the press into its constitution with the Freedom of the Press Act of 1766.
+Freedom of the press was formally established in Great Britain with the lapse of the Licensing of the Press Act in 1695.
+Sweden was the first country in the world to adopt a legally protected freedom of the press with the Freedom of the Press Act of 1766, although it did not become inscribed in the constitution due to opposition from the nobility.
 The United Nations' 1948 Universal Declaration of Human Rights states: "Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference, and to seek, receive, and impart information and ideas through any media regardless of frontiers".